vinelopre/BCC-Anthropomorphic-Robotic-Arm/test/ARDUINO_UNO_R3/include/README.md

 # NOTES

-Any header files stored in this folder should be prefixed with `uno`.
+Any header files stored in this folder should be prefixed with `tuno`.

 # HEADER FILES INFORMATION